microsoft/vscode-data-analysis-for-copilot/README.md

 ![Data Analysis of CSV file with visualizations](https://raw.githubusercontent.com/microsoft/vscode-jupyter/refs/heads/dataanalysis/images/data-analysis-chat.gif)

-#### Exporting the code used to perform the data analysis and generate the visualizatios
+#### Exporting the code used to perform the data analysis and generate the visualizations

 * Python code used to perform the analysis and generate visualizations can be viewed.
 * Code can be exported in Jupyter Notebooks or a plain Python file